-At its Frankfurt Airport (FRA) home base, Fraport welcomed more than 60 million passengers and handled about 2.11 million metric tons of cargo (airfreight and airmail) in 2016.
-For the current summer timetable, FRA is served by 96 passenger airlines flying to 299 destinations in 97 countries worldwide.
-The majority of FRA’s destinations are intercontinental (beyond Europe) – underscoring Frankfurt’s role as a leading hub in the global air transportation system.
-In Europe, Frankfurt Airport ranks second in terms of cargo tonnage and is the fourth busiest for passenger traffic.
-With about 55 percent of all passengers using Frankfurt as a connecting hub, FRA also has the highest transfer rate among the major European hubs.
+At its Frankfurt Airport (FRA) home base, Fraport welcomed more than 69.5 million passengers and handled about 2.21 million metric tons of cargo (airfreight and airmail) in 2018.
+In Europe, Frankfurt Airport ranks first in terms of cargo tonnage and is the fourth busiest for passenger traffic.
+For the current summer timetable, FRA is served by 94 passenger airlines flying to 306 destinations in 98 countries worldwide.
+A total of 137 intercontinental destinations are served from FRA in the 2019 summer schedule – underscoring Frankfurt’s role as a leading hub in the global air transportation system.

-Frankfurt Airport City has become Germany’s largest job complex at a single location, employing approximately 81.000 people at some 450 companies and organizations on site.
+Frankfurt Airport City has become Germany’s largest job complex at a single location, employing approximately 81,000 people at some 450 companies and organizations on site.
 Almost half of Germany’s population lives within a 200-kilometer radius of the FRA intermodal travel hub – the largest airport catchment area in Europe.
-FRA Airport City also serves as a magnet for other companies located throughout the economically vital Frankfurt/Rhine-Main-Neckar region.
-Thanks to synergies associated with the region’s dynamic industries, networked expertise, and outstanding intermodal transportation infrastructure, FRA’s world route network enables Hesse’s and Germany’s export-oriented businesses to flourish in global growth markets.
-Likewise, FRA is a strategic gateway for companies wanting to access the huge European marketplace.
+FRA also serves as a magnet for other companies located throughout the economically vital Frankfurt/Rhine-Main-Neckar region.
+Thanks to synergies associated with the region’s dynamic industries, networked expertise, and outstanding intermodal transportation infrastructure, FRA’s world route network enables Germany’s export-oriented businesses to flourish in global markets.
+Likewise, FRA is a key gateway for companies wanting to access the huge European marketplace.
 Thus, Frankfurt Airport – which is strategically located in the heart of Europe – is one of the most important hubs in the global logistics chain.